-Destroy the Prolog engine in calling efthe thread.
-Only takes PL_thread_destroy_engine() fect if is called as many times as PL_thread_attach_engine() in this thread.
+Destroy the Prolog engine calling efin the thread.
+Only takes PL_thread_destroy_engine() called many times PL_thread_attach_engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.

 Please note that construction and destruction of engines are relatively expensive operations.
 Only destroy an engine if performance is not critical and memory is a critical resource.